ESP32andmore/GrowMore/readme.md

 Or in the alternative set one or all of the GrowMore Hub’s ports to “Auto Mode”, in which it will use its built-in PID algorithms to maintain a target temperature or humidity and automatically turn on, turn off, or set a devices levels based on a programmed schedule.
 Over-temperature or under-temperature alarms are also available as well as performance monitoring and detection of failed devices.

 ## Cases
-Both versions of the GrowMore Hub come in custom cases that can be attached to surfaces with two M3 screws or by its magnet base to ferrous metal surfaces.
+Both versions of the GrowMore Hub come in custom cases that can be attached to surfaces with two provided M3 screws, by its magnet base to ferrous metal surfaces, or to any surface by provided Nano tape.

 ## Highly Customizable
 The GrowMore Hub utilizes the ESPhome system software which provides an open-source environment and that allows sophisticated customers complete control over the operation of the device and integration into environments we may not currently support.
 The graphical user interface is programmed in LVGL for easy modifications.